Challenge of a Lifetime: Plot

 Since her divorce from her husband, 35-year-old Nora Schoonover has relocated from New York to Los Angeles and has fallen into a depression.
 She is working a low salary job and has gotten into great debts.
 Will Brodsky is assigned to help her work off her debts, and they quickly fall for each other.
 One day, her estranged 16-year-old son, Steven, who has been living with his father since the divorce and is supposed to be on computer camp, shows up on her doorstep.
 A television interview with former class mate and recent triathlon winner Mary Garritee, inspires Nora to enter and complete the Hawaiian Triathlon as a way of starting a new life.
 Steven, who has no interest in returning to his father in New York, promises to help and train her.

-Norma quickly wants to give up, and claims to be too sick to enter the Triathlon, as well as taking care of Steven.
+Nora quickly wants to give up, and claims to be too sick to enter the Triathlon, as well as taking care of Steven.
 Steven feels that she is making up excuses and reminds her of the fact that she never finishes a project.
 Inspired by her son's devotion of helping her, Norma continues her training.
 Simultaneously, she grows closer to Will, who has reported her car stolen, even though he is of knowledge that she sold it to tourists.
 Life gets better for both Nora and Steven, until John shows up one day demanding for his son to return to New York.
 For one moment, Nora considers blowing it off again, lying to Will that she is seeing another man and advising Steven to go with his father.
 Steven does not take her advice, though, and accompanies her to Hawaii.